Scaling digital ecosystems with UX management

 "A complex system that works is invariably found to have evolved from a simple system that worked." - John Gall

 An MVP offers a direct benefit to a certain user group in a certain context.
 When multiple MVPs are aligned to a common, overall vision, parts of them can be combined and fused very well.

 Different contexts require different devices.
 Choose a device to see a solution tailored to its context.

 PhoneCondition monitoring for a line of 3D printers

 Continuous UX: optimize small details, scale to big solutions

-Because neither Lean UX nor Scrum meet our challenges on their own, we developed our own process toolkit: Continuous UX is the result of 14 years of user interface design and development experience.
-Our process toolkit seamlessly integrates into Scrum and Lean UX projects.
+Because on its own, neither Lean UX nor Scrum nor SAFe provided the 100% answer to our challenges, we developed our own process toolkit: Continuous UX is the result of 19 years of user interface design and development experience.
+The equally agile and user-centric process can be seamlessly integrated into Scrum, SAFe or Lean UX based projects.
 The process is both lean and user centered and it works with all kinds of clients.
 German readers can find out more about Continuous UX in this LinkedIn Pulse expert interview with Thomas Immich.